Working Remotely on a Windows Machine from VSCode on a Mac

 Now I only need a MacBook (1.3 GHz dual-core i5) to do all my work anywhere, thanks to a powerful workstation provided by the university.
 Yet the workstation is based on Windows 10 and sitting behind the university VPN.
-I don’t want to use Remote Desktop everytime I need to do some coding, so I decided to make it so I can code remotely on the workstation but from the lovely VSCode on my little Mac.
+I don't want to use Remote Desktop every time I need to do some coding, so I decided to make it so I can code remotely on the workstation but from the lovely VSCode on my little MacBook.

 1. Set up the Windows 10 host machine

 The first step is to enable remote SSH login on the Windows machine.
 It is now super easy to do with the Windows Subsystem for Linux (WSL).
 I use the Ubuntu 18.04 LTS distro but other Linux distros should work just fine.
 This will be the remote environment that I work in.
 Then I follow the instruction in SSH on Windows Subsystem for Linux (WSL).
 The post is in great detail with step-by-step guidance.
 So I won't repeat it again.

 2. Set up the VSCode on Mac